skunkworks-africa/ken099-lunde/README.md

 - **ISC2 Study Materials:** This section includes my notes, summaries, and resources as I study for ISC2 certifications.
 It's a treasure trove of information for anyone interested in the world of cybersecurity.

-- **Learning Logs:** Follow my learning journey through regular updates and insights into the challenges and breakthroughs I encounter along the way.

 - **Collaborations:** I'm always open to collaborate!
 This repository is not just a personal space but a platform for shared growth and knowledge exchange.

 ## Stay Connected